Call Today! Free Immediate Response (818) 781-1570

 Under California law, child abduction is a “wobbler,” meaning the prosecutor and judge have the discretion to pursue the case as either a misdemeanor or felony crime.

-If you are convicted on a misdemeanor offense, the legal penalties include up to one year in a county jail, a fine up to $1,000, loss of visitation rights, and a protective order.
+If you are convicted of a misdemeanor, the legal penalties include up to one year in a county jail, a fine of up to $1,000, loss of visitation rights, and a protective order.

-If you are convicted of a felony child abduction case, the legal penalties include 16 months, 2, or 3 years in a California state prison, a $10,000 fine, felony probation, loss of visitation rights, and a protective order.
+Suppose you are convicted of a felony child abduction case.
+In that case, the legal penalties include 16 months, 2 years, or 3 years in a California state prison, a $10,000 fine, felony probation, loss of visitation rights, and a protective order.

-You might also be subjected to paying restitution for cost associated with locating and returning the child to the parent or legal guardian.
+You may also be required to pay restitution for the costs associated with locating and returning the child to the parent or legal guardian.
 If you have any questions, call our Los Angeles criminal defense law firm.

 California Penal Code 278.6 - Aggravating Factors

-There are certain aggravating factors the court will use to determine the legal penalties.
+There are certain aggravating factors that the court will consider when determining the legal penalties.
 These factors also help the judge determine if the child abduction will be a misdemeanor or felony case.

-These aggravating factors that would be presented by the prosecutor typically justify a harsher sentence.
-They are described under California Penal Code Section 278.6 and described as follows:
+These aggravating factors, typically presented by the prosecutor, often justify a harsher sentence.
+They are described under California Penal Code Section 278.6 and are described as follows:

-- If you had previously abducted or threatened abduction of the child;
+• If you had previously abducted or threatened the abduction of the child;

-- The child's age at time of adduction.
+• The child's age at the time of adjudication.

 Child Abduction Mitigating Factors

-Under California Penal Code Section 278.6(b), it should also be noted there are certain mitigating factors the judge will normally consider that could lessen your charges or sentencing.
-These will typically be presented by your criminal defense lawyer.
+Under California Penal Code Section 278.6(b), it should also be noted that there are certain mitigating factors the judge will normally consider that could lessen your charges or sentencing.
+Your criminal defense lawyer will typically present these.
 These mitigating factors include:

-- (2) whether you provided some assistance, information, or some other action that lead to the safe return of the child.
+• (2) whether you provided some assistance, information, or some other action that led to the safe return of the child.

 Child Abduction Legal Defenses

-Our Los Angeles criminal defense lawyers can use a wide range of legal strategies to defend you against charges on child abduction.
+Our Los Angeles criminal defense lawyers can use a wide range of legal strategies to defend you against charges of child abduction.
 The potential legal defenses include:

-Protecting the child – In certain situations, our criminal attorneys might be able to show you had a reasonable belief the child was in imminent danger of physical injury, emotional harm, neglect, abandonment, or abuse.
-In other words, you were acting in defense of the child and were attempting to protect them.
+• Protecting the child – In certain situations, our criminal attorneys might be able to show that you had a reasonable belief the child was in imminent danger of physical injury, emotional harm, neglect, abandonment, or abuse.
+In other words, you were acting in the child's defense and attempting to protect them.

-No malicious conduct – One of the key elements of the crime is that the prosecutor has to prove you acted maliciously; with intent to take, entice away, or conceal the child from the lawful guardian.
-We might be able to prove you conduct was not malicious, but rather a mistaken belief.
+• No malicious conduct – One of the key elements of the crime is that the prosecutor has to prove you acted maliciously, with intent to take, entice away, or conceal the child from the lawful guardian.
+We may be able to prove that your conduct was not malicious, but rather a result of a mistaken belief.

 Real Case Example of Child Abduction